-Another useful brainstorm exercise is The Five Whys.
-You’re starting with a challenge that you (or your audience) wants to overcome.
+Another useful brainstorming exercise is The Five Whys.
+You’re starting with a challenge that you (or your audience) want to overcome.
 Perhaps you don’t have enough resources to create videos for your social media accounts.

 So you simply ask yourself: “Why is this happening?”
 The answer could be: “Because we have only a small marketing team.”

 Next, ask why again.
 Possible answer: “Because we’re a bootstrapped startup that hasn’t received funding yet, so we need to efficiently prioritize marketing activities.”
 Then you ask why 3 more times.